-This shows that the force has absorbed significant amounts of inflation over that time and as of 2021/22 still has £6.3m less than 2010 in real terms.
-When you add the impact of other statutory and legislative changes that have increased costs to the organisation (e.g. increases to National Insurance, Pensions and Insurance tax) that amount to around £10m a year, and further add in the changing nature of crime that requires more expensive investigations and more kit and equipment with an annual refresh of around £4m a year it can be seen the amount the force has absorbed is even higher totalling circa £20m a year.
+This shows that the force has absorbed c£174m of inflation over that time.
+When you add the impact of other statutory and legislative changes that have increased costs to the organisation (e.g. increases to National Insurance, Pensions and Insurance tax) that amount to around £10m a year, and further add in the changing nature of crime that requires more expensive investigations and more kit and equipment with an annual refresh of around £4m a year it can be seen the pressure on annual budgets has been even more significant.

+It should be noted, that within this context, Norfolk Constabulary has once again been judged as Outstanding for Good Use of Resources by His Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS).
+This assesses how efficiently the force uses the finite funds it receives, and how well the force understands the demands placed upon it both now and in the future.
 In response, every year cashable savings and efficiencies have been identified.
 The savings help to finance the demand pressures, cover inflation costs and balance the budget.
-By the 31st March 2022 the Constabulary has made savings of over £40m from their annual budgets.
+By the 31st March 2023 the Constabulary has made savings of over £42m from their annual budgets.